Jatinkundra/ab-inbev/README.md

 * People around the globe who are dealing in international trade
 * People involved in B2B Businesses
 * People who don't know English

-### *Processing Specification*
-* Enter the data into API in dictionary/json format
-* Language specification is not needed, as it will be detected automatically
-* The data will be recieved as an excel file in preprocessing.py
-* Enter the path where you want to recieve the generated translated excel file in all other 4 languages

 ### *Using Google colab file*
 * Copy the google_colab file in google colab